Skip to main content

 Enforcement Changes: Multimodal Review System

 Meta's 2026 enforcement engine represents a generational leap from its previous keyword-based review system.
-The new Multimodal Ad Review System (MARS) analyzes five distinct data layers simultaneously:
+Meta's enforcement increasingly relies on multimodal review that analyzes several data layers simultaneously:

 • Text Layer: NLP analysis of ad copy, headlines, and descriptions.
 Semantic understanding, not just keyword matching—synonyms and euphemisms for banned terms are detected.